 HYPERPAV MODE IS SET TO YES

 Hyperpav requires z/OS 1.8. or higher, although fixes are available for earlier z/OS releases.
-It is supported by the latest IBM, EMC and HDS (including SUN and HP) devices, but usually needs a chargeable code upgrade.
+It is supported by the latest IBM, EMC and HDS (including HP) devices, but usually needs a chargeable code upgrade.
 It will only work with FICON channels, ESCON is not supported.